cmugpi/cmugpi.github.io/README.md

 through 5, and everything will be sorted appropriately, even if the intermediate sorted list of all pages intermingles navigation pages with terminal-usage lesson pages.

+## Troubleshooting

+If you're not working on the virtual environment (`workon <env>`), chances are that everything will fail with non-descriptive error messages, so check that you're working on the environment.
+You should be able to see that you're on an environment because its name will have been added to your prompt, but otherwise you can check that the value of `$VIRTUAL_ENV` is non-empty.

 ## Jekyll Tips